thegamershollow/NUSPY/README.md

-# WiiU-NUSPY
+# NUSPY
-A python based wiiu game/update/dlc downloader
+A python based Nintendo Wii U / 3DS game/update/dlc downloader

-## How to use nuspy.py
+## How to use nuspy.py **currently for Wii U only**

 Type this into the command line/teminal/command prompt